Hurricane Lee charges through open Atlantic waters as it approaches northeast Caribbean

 In the Pacific, Hurricane Jova churned through open waters far from Mexico's southwest coast as a Category 4 storm.
 It posed no threat to land.

-It was located about 550 miles southwest of the southern tip of Baja, California, and was moving west-northwest at 16 mph with winds up to 155 mph.
+It was located about 550 miles (885 kilometers) southwest of the southern tip of Baja, California, and was moving west-northwest at 16 mph (26 kph) with winds up to 155 mph (250 kph).
 The storm is expected to weaken starting late Thursday.

-(WATCH BELOW: Cleanup starts in Myrtle Beach area after waterspouts caused by Idalia)